Eilean Donan Castle

 The picturesque Eilean Donan Castle is located on a small island at the point where three sea lochs meet: Loch Duich, Loch Long and Loch Alsh.
 It is one of Scotland’s most iconic sites, often featured in photographs, television programs and films.

-The first fortified structure was built here in the early 13th century as a defense against the Vikings, who controlled much of northern Scotland and the Western Isles between 800 and 1266.
+The first fortified structure was built here in the early 13th century as a defense against the Vikings, who controlled most of northern Scotland and the Western Isles between 800 and 1266.
 At the end of the 13th century, the castle became a stronghold of the Clan Mackenzie and their allies, the Clan MacRae.
 Over the centuries, the castle has been rebuilt about four times as the feudal history of Scotland unfolded.
 In 1719, the Mackenzies’ involvement in the Jacobite rebellion led to the destruction of the castle.
 It lay in ruins until 1911, when Lieutenant Colonel John MacRae-Gilstrap acquired the island and began restoration work that resulted in the current structure.
 The castle, complemented with a new arched bridge, was reopened in 1932.

 Inverewe Garden is a botanical garden famous for its extensive collection.